aichemydev/Wring_docs/docs/tutorial-basics/Integrations/integration.md

 :::

-This will now use the Wring interceptor as the default selenium package.
+This will now use the Wring Plugins as the default selenium package.
 To learn more about using the interceptor, see the documentation at:

 ### Travis CI
-Use the Wring Interceptor with Travis CI in a couple simple steps.
+Use the Wring Plugins with Travis CI in a couple simple steps.

-In this example, we setup the Wring Interceptor for Selenium Python.
+In this example, we setup the Wring Plugins for Selenium Python.
 ```yml title=".travis.yml"
 sudo: required
 language: python